logo

 Account fees

-There are a couple of groups of people who don't have to pay this, however: the charge is waived for Premier and Private Banking customers, and for 18-25 year olds.
+In addition, there are a couple of groups who don’t have to pay this at all: the charge is waived for Premier and Private Banking customers, and for 18-25 year olds.

 Even if you’re a customer that does still have to pay the admin fees, if you hold a large value portfolio, that flat £40 annual fee (equivalent) could represent excellent value.
 On a portfolio valued at £20,000, for example, that’s the equivalent of a 0.20% percentage-based fee; that’s lower than AJ Bell, Fidelity, Barclays and HSBC charge, for example.